Frequently Asked Questions (FAQs):

 Q: Isn’t there another organization like this in San Diego?

-A: Challenged America (a program of the Disabled Businesspersons Association) has been a program in San Diego for many years.
-In 2014, Challenged America ended their small boat program and a group of volunteers has acquired a fleet of 8 Martin 16 sailboats.
-This new group has formed Challenged Sailors San Diego.
+A: Challenged America (a program of the Disabled Businesspersons Association) was been a program in San Diego for many years.
+That program ended several years ago.

 Q: Are the two organizations related in any way?